Digestion involves both mechanical and chemical processes to break down food into absorbable nutrients.

 Pancreatic amylase is important for the breakdown of carbohydrates.

-Which of the following layers of the gastrointestinal tract wall contains the muscularis mucosae?
+Which layer of the gastrointestinal tract wall contains the muscularis mucosae?

 The mucosa layer contains the muscularis mucosae.